EswarKishore0203/IBM-Watson/README.md

 #### 3.9.5.
 Explain the difference between the taxonomy call and the knowledge graph
 - Taxonomy is hierarchical way to cathegorize things (i.e. it's just a bunch of categories, which can be used to "describe" some objects; ~= metadata)
-- In contrast to it knowledge graph is information about concrete objects and their relationships (i.e. way to organize information about objects + this information; ~= matadata + data)
+- In contrast to it, knowledge graph is information about concrete objects and their relationships (i.e. way to organize information about objects + this information; ~= matadata + data)

 https://en.wikipedia.org/wiki/Knowledge_Graph
 https://www.youtube.com/watch?v=mmQl6VGvX-c

 #### 3.9.6.
 Explain disambiguation as it relates to entities
-Example of ambiguaty: "Ford" can be a car or a person.
+Example of ambiguity: "Ford" can be a car or a person.

-When NLU find entity and cannot unambiguously detect it's type it provides information which can help to resolve ambiguity: entity subType information, a common entity name, and a dbpedia_resource link if applicable.
+When NLU find entity and cannot unambiguously detect its type, it provides information which can help to resolve ambiguity: name of the entity, matching entity subTypes, and a dbpedia_resource link if applicable.

 Example
 ```